The Science Show | 15 April 2006

 This comes at a time when the world’s demand for more energy is ravenous, a time our civilisation uses more energy now than at any time in human history.
 Energy demand in advanced economies has risen 10% since 1990, and a whopping 59% since 1967.
 And yet, many of the most populous nations on Earth have yet to reach the peak consumption levels we have in the industrialised world.
 When they do, they will have similar energy requirements.

 Where is all this energy going to come from?
 Coal is by far the cheapest and most abundant energy source, but also one of the biggest contributors to greenhouse gases, particularly carbon dioxide.
-And carbon dioxide stays a long time in the atmosphere: it’s estimated that 56% of all of the CO2 ever generated by our burning of fossil fuels is still in the atmosphere.
-It’s estimated that this is responsible, directly or indirectly, for 80% of all global warming.
+And carbon dioxide stays a long time in the atmosphere: it’s estimated that 56 per cent of all of the CO2 ever generated by our burning of fossil fuels is still in the atmosphere.
+It’s estimated that this is responsible, directly or indirectly, for 80 per cent of all global warming.
 Surely, we cannot afford to build another 544 coal-fired power stations, as China alone is planning to do over the next two decades.

 The cleanest form of baseload energy is hydroelectric power – but most of the world’s easy-to-dam rivers are already tapped.
 Besides, flooding valleys to create dams has a negative impact on biodiversity, and would require the movement or destruction of existing human, animal and plant communities in the path of any new development.

 Which leaves nuclear power.
 Nuclear reactors have generated billions of gigawatts of baseload power whilst emitting no greenhouse gases.
 Despite the public concern over safety and radioactive waste, nuclear energy has an exemplary safety record: in the 55-year history of nuclear power generation, fewer people have died from its use than are killed every week by coal.
 Mining coal kills more than 10,000 people a year.